 “For by one Spirit are we all baptized into one body, whether we be Jews or Gentiles, whether we be bond or free; and have been all made to drink into one Spirit” (1 Cor.
-12:13) The process also involves a spiritual, “circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ” (Col.2:11), whereby the soul is cut free from the corrupt body of flesh.
-[Additional info. see segment entitled, “Spiritual Circumcision”]
+12:13).
+The process also involves a spiritual, “circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ” (Col.2:11), whereby the soul is cut free from the corrupt body of flesh.
+[Additional information see segment entitled “Spiritual Circumcision”]

 In summary, upon salvation man’s SPIRIT is quickened, his SOUL is redeemed, cut free from his dying BODY which shall be exchanged for a glorified body at the rapture, (Phil.
 3:21, 1Thess.4:15-17).